 What Happens During A Re-Roofing Project?

 We follow a strict safety and guidance protocol during the replacement of a roof.
-This procedure is built on guidelines and our own experience of 30 years carrying out re-roofing on Dublin homes/
+Re-roofing your house is not as simple as other projects such as driveway paving in Dublin, this procedure is built on guidelines and our own experience of 30 years carrying out re-roofing on Dublin homes.

 - Prepare the area around the house for scaffolding